MicrosoftDocs/azure-docs/articles/active-directory-domain-services/active-directory-app-proxy-protect-ndes.md

 1. Change the NDES URL provided (via Microsoft Intune) to devices, this could either be in System Center Configuration Center or in Intune Cloud.

-   a.
-For System Center Configuration Center go to the Certificate Registration Point (CRP) and adjust the URL, this is what devices reach out to and present their challenge.
+   * For System Center Configuration Center go to the Certificate Registration Point (CRP) and adjust the URL, this is what devices reach out to and present their challenge.
-   b.
-For Intune Cloud Only a.k.a.
+   * For Intune Cloud Only a.k.a.
 Intune Standalone, either Edit or Create a new SCEP policy and add the new URLclip_image030